Designated (Essential) Caregivers – Long-Term Care Only

-- A resident/patient of SDM can appoint caregiver(s) based on the above criteria.
+- A resident or SDM can appoint four (4) caregiver(s) regardless of vaccination status.
 The SDM and/or resident/patient must provide the home in writing the rationale and identify the Designated Caregiver(s).
-This must be completed through the office of the Resident/Patient and Family Relations Advisor or delegate, in order to ensure an updated listing of all Designated Caregivers.
+This must be completed through the office of the Resident and Family Relations Advisor or delegate, to ensure an updated listing of all Designated Caregivers.